800226amit/docsify/README.md

 ## Install Node.js and npm:

-#### Why use node js
+#### Why use Node.js?
-> installing Node.js and npm is essential for providing the necessary runtime environment, dependency management, and command-line tools required to work effectively with Docsify and other modern web development tools.
+> Installing Node.js and npm is essential for providing the necessary runtime environment, dependency management, and command-line tools required to work effectively with Docsify and other modern web development tools.

 ```
 sudo apt update
 sudo apt install nodejs npm
 ```

-## Step-1: Install docsify globally
+## Step 1: Install Docsify globally.

-> Install docsify globally on the system using npm.  a package manager for Node.js packages, or modules if you like.
+> Install Docsify globally on the system using npm. a package manager for Node.js packages, or modules if you like.
 >